Correlations at PT-symmetric quantum critical point

 whose spectrum is purely real as $\varepsilon_\pm(p)=\pm v|p|$, independent from $\Delta$.
 It thus describes a critical system with dynamical critical exponent $z=1$.
+Therefore, \jav{the partition function Tr$[\exp(-H/T)]$ is formally } identical to that in a hermitian Fermi gas.
 In the following, we show that in spite of this, many physical properties are affected by the presence of $\Delta$ through a \emph{correlation length} associated to $v/\Delta$.

 Since $H_p$ is PT-symmetric and possesses a real spectrum, it can be brought to hermitian form after a similarity transformation\cite{mostafazadeh2002,mostafazadeh2003,bender2005} as

 In Eq. \eqref{hp}, the $p=0$ point correspond to an exceptional point (EP)\cite{heiss,Bergholtz2021}, when the Hamiltonian becomes defective.
 The $H_p$ is tuned to the brink of PT-symmetry breaking: by replacing the 0 with $\Gamma$, the spectrum changes to $\pm\sqrt{v^2p^2+\Gamma\Delta}$.
 In Eq. \eqref{hamilton}, this amounts to adding $\Gamma \int dx~ L^+(x)R(x)$ to the Hamiltonian.
 For $\Gamma>0$, a finite gap opens, preserving PT-symmetry while for $\Gamma<0$, a second order EP\cite{heiss} is induced as $\pm\sqrt{v^2p^2-|\Gamma|\Delta}$, and PT-symmetry is broken.